Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * When a player controls a planet without having any units on it, she should place a flag on it so that other players do not mistake the planet as being neutral.

+* Players may reveal their Secret Objective at any time to discard it.

 ## General Definitions <a name="GeneralDefinitions"></a>

 > Change from base SA: Added the definition of *hostile action* for compatibility with base SA, but *hostile act* is a simpler definition because there is actually no need to tie the concept of actions in it.